olatitle/academy/Ubuntu_14.04_README.md

 For details about the setup, check the original guide [here](https://goo.gl/eDV8kd) or look at the setup script.

 #### Change user upload limit
 The max upload size in Moodle is by default very low, this needs to be changed in multiple places to increase it.
 This guide will set the max upload size to 250MB.
 Edit the following files:
 1. In `/etc/php5/fpm/php.ini` set the following parameters:
   - `post_max_size = 250M`
   - `upload_max_filesize = 250M`
 Restart php by running `sudo service php5-fpm restart`
 2. Change `Client_max_body_size 250M;` in the Nginx configuration, this is set to 250MB if you used the provided configuration.
-Change it in `/etc/nginx/sites-available/academy.conf` and reload the settings by running `$ sudo service nginx reload`.
+Change it in `/etc/nginx/sites-available/academy.conf` and reload the settings by running `sudo service nginx reload`.
 3. You also have to change it in the Moodle settings:
-  - Go to: Site admin > Security > Site policies.
+  - Go to: Site admin -> Security -> Site policies.
 Change "maximum uploaded file size".
-  - Go to: Site admin > Plugins > Activity modules > assignments > Submission plugins > File submissions.
+  - Go to: Site admin -> Plugins -> Activity modules -> assignments -> Submission plugins -> File submissions.
 Change the max upload size.

 ### DNS Setup
 DNS server will be running on the server, in this guide we used `academyserver` as the hostname of the server.
 If you didn’t use `academyserver` as the hostname, replace it with your server’s hostname.
 The configuration files can be copied from `StandardConfig/dns/`.